Many are picking up on the power of plants to maintain optimal health beyond just eating a plant-rich diet.

-Traditionally plant oils have been used in cosmetics and perfume but our understanding of how these compounds can be used to help treat and influence the physiological processes in the body is extending their scope.
+Traditionally plant oils have been used in cosmetics and perfume for many years.
+Our understanding of how these compounds can be used to help treat and influence the body is now extending their scope.

 Here, we discuss how essential oils work, their biological activities, and some potential uses for treating HPV.